A Lagrangian approach to totally dissipative evolutions in Wasserstein spaces: Invariant dissipative operators in Hilbert spaces and totally dissipative s

 Let us now consider the particular classes of operators which are invariant by measure-preserving isomorphisms or law-invariant. \begin{definition}[Invariant operators] We say that a set (or a multivalued operator) $\mmo \subset \cH \times \cH$ is \emph{invariant by measure-preserving isomorphisms} if for every $g \in \rmS(\Omega)$ it holds

 A set $\mmo \subset \cH \times \cH$ is \emph{law invariant} if it holds

-An operator $\boldsymbol A:\cH\supset D(\boldsymbol A)\to \cH$, is invariant by measure-preserving isomorphisms (resp.~law invariant) if its graph is invariant by measure-preserving isomorphisms (resp.~law invariant). \end{definition} We recall the notation in \eqref{eq:2} and that $\dommmo= \Big\{X_\sharp\P:X\in \dom(\mmo)\Big\}$ is the image in $\mathcal P_2(\X)$ of the domain of $\mmo$.
+An operator $\bm A:\cH\supset \dom(\bm A)\to \cH$, is invariant by measure-preserving isomorphisms (resp.~law invariant) if its graph is invariant by measure-preserving isomorphisms (resp.~law invariant). \end{definition} We recall that $\dommmo= \Big\{\iota_X\,:\,X\in \dom(\mmo)\Big\}$ is the image in $\mathcal P_2(\X)$ of the domain of $\mmo$.
 The results in the following Lemma \ref{le:noncera} and Theorem \ref{thm:invTOlawinv} are presented in \cite[Section 4]{CSS2piccolo} to which we refer for the proofs.

 \begin{lemma}[Closed invariant sets] Let $\mmo \subset \cH \times \cH$ be a closed set.
 Then $\mmo$ is invariant by measure-preserving isomorphisms if and only if it is law invariant. \end{lemma}